PhoenixPan/JavaCookBook/HashMap.md

 Wikipedia: https://en.wikipedia.org/wiki/Hash_table

 1. Space, search, insert, delete: average time complexiy is O(1), worst O(n), due to hash collision.
-2. Collision resolution:
+2. Collision resolution: endanger the efficiency of hashtable when the number of buckets are small.
   * Separate chaining:
-    Insert complexity: O(1) with a known tail pointer
+  Insert: O(1) with a known tail pointer
-    Insert complexity: O(n) if we need to check duplication
+  Insert: O(n) if we need to check duplication
   Delete: O(n)
-  * Open addressing:
+  * Open addressing: worst case O(n) when the table is almost full

+3. _Difference between HashMap and HashTable in Java.

 Sort an HashMap using its value